 Cochlear is committed to respect and protect any Eligible Protected Person who makes a report in accordance with this Policy or who makes a protected external disclosure under relevant laws.
-Further information regarding relevant Australian laws is contained in the Appendix to this Policy, including relevant protections for whistleblowers under those laws.

 Cochlear will not victimise, penalise or dismiss any person because of a report made in these circumstances.
 Cochlear employees, officers, consultants and contractors must not victimise any person, or cause any person to be victimised, because of a report that has been made under this Policy.
 Victimisation includes intimidation, harassment, threats, coercion, action causing injury, loss or damage, discrimination, disadvantage, adverse treatment in relation to a person's employment, career, profession, trade or business.
 Cochlear will regard any such victimisation very seriously and take appropriate action, which could include, in the case of employees, disciplinary action and dismissal.